-Note: "Stuff Happens!"
+\Note: "Stuff Happens!" - things do not always go as planned

 Determining Completion

 Determining completion can be evaluated by visual observation in some cases but typically it will involve conducting confirmation or verification sampling and analysis to determine if the required cleanup levels and goals have been achieved.